Armed Security Officer

 * Resume

-* Name, address and phone number of three professional references
+* Name, relationship, and contact information for three professional references

 * Letter or certificate of successful completion of Ohio Peace Officer Basic Training and Peace Officer Certification examination